WilsonBillkia/bane/README.md

 ```

 This installs a POSTGRESQL 12 database to the hosts of your choice using apt.
 Refer to the official [chainlink](https://docs.chain.link/docs/connecting-to-a-remote-database/) and [Postgresql]((https://www.postgresql.org/docs/12/server-start.html)) guidance for PostgresQL 12 Database setup.

+Run the disable_ssh_pw_auth.yml playbook to harden ssh from attack.
+MAKE SURE you have access working with the keys you used first, as this disables password authentication over ssh.

 ## Risk Management & Disclaimer
 These tools are based on a free analyis of the threats and risks operating with blockchain data and networks.
 Any person or organisation using Bane should manage their risk appropriately.